timescale/docs/timescaledb/how-to-guides/install-timescaledb-toolkit.md

 </highlight>

 <highlight type="important">
-Toolkit functions not labeled otherwise are stable - in this state, functionality is correct and performant.
+Toolkit functions not labeled experimental are stable - in this state, functionality is correct and performant.
 Stable APIs are found in releases and won't break in future releases.
 </highlight>

 For more on TimescaleDB Toolkit functions, explore the [API Reference documentation on hyperfunctions](/api/:currentVersion:/hyperfunctions/).